Engage Forum expands private sector role in shaping strategic plans to boost Dubai’s economy

 The forum, attended by over 100 business leaders representing a wide range of economic sectors, provided an ideal platform for knowledge sharing, constructive public-private sector dialogue and brainstorming, as participants generated tangible ideas and solutions to address market challenges and drive sustainable economic growth.

-High-level speakers and participants included H.E.
-Abdul Aziz Al Ghurair, Chairman of Dubai Chambers, H.E.
-Thani bin Ahmed Al Zeyoudi, Minister of State for Foreign Trade, H.E.
-Omar Sultan Al Olama, Minister of State of Artificial Intelligence, Digital Economy and Remote Work Application and Chairman of Dubai Chamber of Digital Economy, H.E.
-Helal Saeed Al Marri, Vice Chairman of Dubai International Chamber, H.E.
-Mohammad Ali Rashed Lootah, President & CEO of Dubai Chambers, and Ufku Akaltan, President for the Indian Subcontinent, Middle East, and Africa for UPS, as well as members of Dubai Chambers’ boards of directors and advisory councils.
+High-level speakers and participants included Abdul Aziz Al Ghurair, Chairman of Dubai Chambers, Dr. Thani bin Ahmed Al Zeyoudi, Minister of State for Foreign Trade, Omar bin Sultan Al Olama, Minister of State for Artificial Intelligence, Digital Economy, and Remote Work Applications and Chairman of Dubai Chamber of Digital Economy, Helal Saeed Al Marri, Vice Chairman of Dubai International Chamber, Mohammad Ali Rashed Lootah, President & CEO of Dubai Chambers, and Ufku Akaltan, President for the Indian Subcontinent, Middle East, and Africa for UPS, as well as members of Dubai Chambers’ boards of directors and advisory councils.

 The forum was developed as a platform to steer public-private sector dialogue and cooperation towards the strategic priorities of Dubai Chambers and Dubai’s economic ambitions and expand the role of Dubai Chambers Advisory Board members in supporting the organisation’s advocacy agenda and decision-making process.